-Corporate bond investors can buy corporate bonds online from a number of online brokers, including Fidelity Investments, E*TRADE Financial, Charles Schwab, and Vanguard.
+Corporate bond investors can buy bonds online from a number of online brokers, including Fidelity Investments, E*TRADE Financial, Charles Schwab, and Vanguard.
 Bond investors benefit from many advantages when they buy bonds online, including:

-While BondSavvy is not affiliated with either company, our founder Steve Shaw has led investor education webinars for both companies, including:
+While BondSavvy is not affiliated with either Fidelity or E*TRADE, our founder Steve Shawhas led investor education webinars for both companies, including:

 - August 6, 2019: Steve led a bond investing webinar on Fidelity titled "Rethinking Bond Investing," which you can view here